Project Cascadia - Mountain Bikes and Components from PNW Companies

 Local matters.
 Here in the Pacific Northwest we're a different breed.
 Our every day trail rides combine what everyone else considers epic XC with their gnarly DH, and products from local companies are built with this in mind.

 A quick plug: Check out our Slim Fit and Athletic Fit Mountain Bike Shorts.
 We're proudly based in Seattle and spend our free time riding and building trails in the hills of Washington.

-Here's a map and list of Cascadia based mountain bike and components companies, or those employing people here.
-Help me out!
-Know of a company that I'm missing?
-Drop a comment below, or tag @abitgear on Instagram.
+Here's a map and list of Cascadia-based mountain bike and component companies, or those employing people here.
+Let me know if a company should be added.

 B.C.
 MTB companies